-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 “In 2008, the Forest Service spent $757 million on more than 1,000 private contracts, roughly 52% of its $1.46 billion budget for wildfire suppression,” according to a 2011 Fortune article.
 Those figures haven’t much changed.
 Debbie Miley, the executive director of the National Wildfire Suppression Association, which represents the private wildfire industry, told me that private contractors “make up about 40 percent of all of the resources that are available.”
 That number “can fluctuate a little bit depending on the fire season … In some regions [such as] Oregon and Washington ... we can make up to as much as 65 percent of the industry that’s available.”

 Most of the private contractors, Miley said, are small companies with a few employees.
 I had never before considered how many private businesses operated at fire camp.
 At ours, there was Triple Flare, which advertises itself as “fire-camp recycling.”
 There was a traveling mom-and-pop laundry service that spent the fire season cleaning clothes in a converted horse trailer.
-There was the grease collector, the water guys, the porta-potty company, and, of course, the food-service vendors like Sysco that have reps throughout the West who specifically work with MFSUs.
+There were the grease collector, the water guys, the porta-potty company, and, of course, the food-service vendors like Sysco that have reps throughout the West who specifically work with MFSUs.

 Grayback, our on-site shower service, was the only business I dreaded going to.
 It wasn’t because I was told that the private shower stalls were a popular place to masturbate and where, on at least one fire, someone had taken a shower shit.
 Though there was that.
 It was because I started getting … I don’t want to say “harassed.”
 That sounds like I’m making a direct comparison to what women experience (not even close).
 It’s wordy but let’s just say that I received a relentless barrage of unreciprocated advances.